The mystery of the density curve that was too short

 The histogram with the normal density overlay looks fine for the default bin width.
 However, the second graph (shown at the top of the article) uses a bin width of 1 which results in empty bars in the histogram.
 Because the empty bars have zero area, the non-empty bars seem tall when compared with the normal curve.

-So if your data are rounded, be careful when you choose a customized bin width.
-In particular, avoid using a bin width that is smaller than the rounding unit.
-A very small bin width can result in a histogram with many empty bars.
-When combined with a density estimate curve, the graph can be confusing to your readers.
+If your data are rounded, be careful when you choose a customized bin width.
+Avoid using a bin width that is smaller than the rounding unit.
+For best results, choose a bin width that is an integer multiple of the rounding unit.
+Otherwise, the histogram could contain bars that are artificially shorter than they ought to be.
+Such a histogram can be confusing to your readers.

 Share